-Admission Requirements:
+Admission Requirements

-- The Graduate Nursing Faculty Council reviews all applications and determines acceptance.
+The Graduate Nursing Faculty Council reviews all applications and determines acceptance.
 Students are notified in writing of their admission status.
-All above items need to be on file to be considered for admission into the masters (MSN) program.
+All the following items need to be on file to be considered for admission into the masters (MSN) program.
 Applications are accepted on a rolling basis, however, enrollment in MSN courses are based on acceptance into the MSN program and space availability.
 Enrollment may be limited to the best qualified candidates in the order of receipt of full application requirements if the number of applicants exceeds the enrollment limit.
-Morningside College uses NursingCAS as the centralized application service for nursing.
+Morningside College accepts applications from both, Morningside College Graduate Nursing website or NursingCAS.
+NursingCAS is a centralized application service for nursing.
 NursingCAS allows applicants to use a single online application and one set of materials to apply to multiple nursing programs at participating schools.
-The link to NursingCAS is located on the Morningside College Graduate Nursing webpage or on the following link: www.nursingcas.org. - Bachelor's degree with a major in nursing from a professionally accredited institution (NLNAC/CCNE) with a 3.0 cumulative GPA on a 4.0 scale.
-(If undergraduate cumulative GPA is below a 3.0 see below for other options). - Master's degree with a major in nursing from a professionally accredited institution (NLNAC/CCNE) with a 3.0 cumulative GPA on a 4.0 scale. (for post-master's certificate track) - Valid R.N. license in Iowa or state participating in the licensure compact.
-(Submit to NursingCAS) - BCLS certification.
-(Submit to NursingCAS) - Completed application (NursingCAS) and application fee (non-refundable \$25.00).
-Make checks payable to Morningside College. - Official academic transcripts from all prior undergraduate and graduate programs previously attended.
-(Submit to NursingCAS) - Two professional and/or academic letters of recommendation.
-(Submit to NursingCAS)
+The link to NursingCAS is located on the Morningside College Graduate Nursing webpage or on the following link: www.nursingcas.org.